Ella-Hoeppner/hollow/README.md

 # hollow

 WIP low-level graphics library for clojurescript built on top of webgl2.
-Contains an edn DSL called kudzu (inspired by [iglu](https://github.com/oakes/iglu)) for writing glsl.
+Makes heavy use of [kudzu](https://github.com/Ella-Hoeppner/kudzu), a DSL for writing shaders.

 Early development, frequent breaking changes.